williesmithchen/pietimer/README.md

 height and width will be inherited from the parent element and so are optional.

-colour will accept any value that the canvas element accepts including hex values like #ffffff
+color will accept any value that the canvas element accepts including hex values like #ffffff